crest-cassia/oacis/en/tutorial.md

 ## 5. Checking the results

 When a job is finished on the computational host, the results files are automatically included into the database of OACIS.
-For this tutorial, it will take about 10 seconds to see the status of the run changes to *"finished"*.
+For this tutorial, it will take about 10 seconds to see the status of the run change to *"finished"*.
 (If the job execution fails, you will find the status *"failed"*.
 Even if the job failed, the files are stored in the database.
 So you can investigate the cause of an error from these files.)

 If you click a run, you can find a list of the output files from a browser.
 All the files created in the temporary directory are stored in this place.
 Contents of figure files, such as png, jpg, and bmp files, are also displayed.

 If your output files contains a JSON file named "_output.json", you can save the contents of the JSON file to MongoDB.
-The values saved in MongoDB can be plotted on web browser front-end provided by OACIS.
+The values saved in MongoDB can be plotted on the web browser front-end provided by OACIS.
 We will show how to make a plot on a browser.

-If you click *"About"* tab, you will find more detailed logs such as executed date, elapsed time, and cpu time.
+If you click the *"About"* tab, you will find more detailed logs such as executed date, elapsed time, and cpu time.
 The path where the output files are stored is also shown in this page.
 Using the path, you can directly access the output files using a file browser or a terminal.

 ## 6. Sweeping parameter space

-We have learned how to make parameter sets and runs.
+We have learned how to make ParameterSets and runs.
 We have also learned how to see the output files.
-Next let us make multiple parameter sets at once in order to investigate the parameter dependence of the simulator.
+Next let us make multiple ParameterSets at once in order to investigate the parameter dependence of the simulator.

 In this tutorial, we are going to change two parameters: the density and the maximum velocity.
-We create parameter sets with five different values for each of these parameters.
-So we are going to create 25 parameter sets in total.
+We create ParameterSets with five different values for each of these parameters.
+So we are going to create 25 ParameterSets in total.

 <iframe width="420" height="315" src="https://www.youtube.com/embed/Lnta80r7vCA" frameborder="0" allowfullscreen class="youtube"></iframe>

-Click [New Parameter Set] button from the page showing list of parameter sets.
-You will find a form to create a parameter set as we have seen in step 3.
+Click the [New Parameter Set] button from the page showing the list of ParameterSets.
+You will find a form to create a ParameterSet as we have seen in step 3.
-If you find a multiple value in a field, multiple parameter set are simultaneously created.
+If you find a multiple value in a field, multiple ParameterSets are simultaneously created.
-Let us fill in *"3,4,5,6,7"* and *"0.1,0.2,0.3,0.4,0.5"* at "Vmax" and "density" fields, respectively.
+Let us fill in *"3,4,5,6,7"* and *"0.1,0.2,0.3,0.4,0.5"* at the "Vmax" and "density" fields, respectively.
-(More precisely speaking, 24 parameter sets are newly created since one of them is identical to the one we have already created.)
+(More precisely speaking, 24 ParameterSets are newly created since one of them is identical to the one we have already created.)

 Then, set *"Number of Runs"* to 1.
-One run is created for each parameter set.
-Click [Create] button, then 25 parameter sets and 25 runs are created.
+One run is created for each ParameterSet.
+Click the [Create] button, then 25 ParameterSets and 25 runs are created.

-If you click [Runs] button in the navigation bar, you can check the list of running, submitted, and created runs.
+If you click the [Runs] button in the navigation bar, you can check the list of running, submitted, and created runs.
 The status *"created*" means that a job is not submitted to the job scheduler.
 Here, the status *"running"* means that a job is running on a computational host.
 The status *"submitted"* means that a job has been submitted to a job scheduler but is not running yet.
-Since this list shows status of all the jobs, it might be more convenient for you to see the overview of the job status.
+Since this list shows the status of all the jobs, it might be more convenient for you to see the overview of the job status.

 If you make many runs, it is tedious (or hardly possible) to see the results one by one.
-In order to quickly get a view on these results, OACIS provides a UI.
+In order to quickly get a view of these results, OACIS provides a UI.
 With this UI, you can quickly investigate the parameter dependence.

 <iframe width="420" height="315" src="https://www.youtube.com/embed/QXOycX9fnOw" frameborder="0" allowfullscreen class="youtube"></iframe>

-First, let us investigate the parameter dependence of total amount of traffic flow.
+First, let us investigate the parameter dependence of the total amount of traffic flow.
-Select one of the parameter sets from the list of parameter set and select *"Plot"* tab.
+Select one of the ParameterSets from the list of ParameterSet and select the *"Plot"* tab.
 Select [Line plot]-[density]-[flow] and click [Add line plot].
-OACIS collects all the parameter sets which have a different "density" parameters from the selected parameter set, and calculates the average value of flow for each parameter set and show the dependence on density as a line plot.
+OACIS collects all the ParameterSets which have a different "density" parameter from the selected ParameterSet, and calculates the average value of flow for each ParameterSet and shows the dependence on density as a line plot.
 If you increase the density, you will find an initial increasing behavior up to a certain critical density.
-When the density is larger than the critical value, the flow shows decreasing trend as a function of the density.
+When the density is larger than the critical value, the flow shows a decreasing trend as a function of the density.
-If you double-click one of the data points, a page for parameter set is opened in another tab, where you can check the details of the parameter set and its runs.
+If you double-click one of the data points, a page for the ParameterSet is opened in another tab, where you can check the details of the ParameterSet and its runs.

 Let us also see the parameter dependence of the snapshots.
 Select [Figure viewer]-[density]-[Vmax]-[flow] and click [Add figure viewer].
-Snapshots figures are displayed on a scatter plot whose horizontal and vertical axes are density and Vmax, respectively.
+Snapshot figures are displayed on a scatter plot whose horizontal and vertical axes are density and Vmax, respectively.
 If you move your mouse over these snapshots, you will see a magnified figure.
-In this way, we can intuitively see how the snapshots changes as these parameter values change.
+In this way, you can intuitively see how the snapshots change as these parameter values change.

 Let us investigate the behavior in more detail at around the optimal density.
-Go to the page of creating parameter sets.
+Go to the page of creating ParameterSets.
 Fill in *"3,4,5,6,7"* for Vmax, and *"0.05, 0.1, 0.15, 0.2, 0.25, 0.3"* for density.
 In order to reduce statistical errors, let us set "Number of Runs" to 5.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/BBdLcDwtLcI" frameborder="0" allowfullscreen class="youtube"></iframe>